Types

 }

-option that generate new options of type
+The example above defines a select option that generate new options of type

-and that allow only the values hello
+my_string_template and that allow only the values hello and world:

 "strings": {